kellymdev/fitbit-analysis/README.md

 ![Sleep Graph](sleep-graph.png)

 ## Technical Details
-Written in Ruby on Rails, using D3 for the graphs.
+Written in Ruby on Rails.
+The D3 Javascript library is used render the graphs.